liqd/adhocracy4/docs/datamodel.md

 ### phases

--   a period in which participation is possbile (has start and end date)
+-   a period in which participation is possible (has start and end date)
 -   limits which and how items can be created, or altered
 -   has a phase type set